EinfachHans/cordova-plugin-dfu-update/README.md

 ### Parameters:

 - fileURL (string) - A string that is the path to the file to use in the update.
 It can be either in either `cdvfile://` or `file://` format.
-- deviceIdentifier (string) -A string that contains the identifier for the Bluetooth LE device to update.
+- deviceIdentifier (string) - A string that contains the identifier for the Bluetooth LE device to update.
 It will either be a MAC address (on Android) or a UUID (on iOS).

 ```js
 window.DfuUpdate.updateFirmware(function(success) {